 How do I apply?

-To apply for the 7(a) loan program, you must contact a bank, not the SBA.
+To apply for the 7(a) paycheck protection provision loan program, you must contact a bank, not the SBA.
 The SBA lists their most active 7(a) lenders on their website.
 If you have a current relationship with one of these lenders, start there.
-The loan will be issued at the bank’s discretion.
-Loan applications will be available through the lending institutions.
-The treasury and SBA expect to have this program up and running by April 3rd.
+Then, the loan will be issued at the bank’s discretion.
+Next, loan applications will be available through lending institutions.
+The Treasury and SBA expect to have this program up and running by April 3rd.

 Loan Terms and Conditions